 The Program Services site is a resource center for local youth association leadership.
 Its goal is to provide local associations with the tools necessary to deliver the best youth sports experience in their community.
 These include growth and retention programs that associations can easily apply in their own structure.

-A record 315 associations in 45 states participated in USA Hockey's 2 and 2 Challenge, a program that played a significant role in the record number of American players overall during the 2013-14 season.
+A record 398 associations participated in USA Hockey's 2 and 2 Challenge, a program that played a significant role in the number of American players during the 2014-15 season.

 Associations that commit to the 2 and 2 Challenge follow a systematic year-long plan of utilizing grassroots marketing tools and national events in an effort to add two additional new players and retain two more players than their previous season's 8-and-under player totals.

-Congratulations to all associations that completed the 2013-14 season’s 2 and 2 Challenge!
-To view the complete list of associations and the status they achieved by Affiliate, please go here.
+Congratulations to all associations that completed the 2014-15 season’s 2 and 2 Challenge!

-Hockey Weekend Across America, presented by CCM, will be highlighted by Try Hockey for Free Day on Saturday, February 21, 2015.
-This is a national effort to have more than 200 local rinks and association introduce kids between the ages of 4 and 9 to youth hockey.
+Hockey Weekend Across America, will be highlighted by Try Hockey For Free Day, presented by Kraft Heinz, on Saturday, February 20, 2016.
+This is a national effort with over 300 local rinks and association introducing kids between the ages of 4 and 9 to youth hockey.
 Participating host locations will receive jerseys, promotional items, marketing tools, USA Hockey sanctioning and online registration to maximize participation.

-We want to capitalize on the excitement and broad exposure of the Olympic Games.
-In addition, February is a great opportunity to attract new families who are thinking hockey because it’s winter.
-This will give you an advantage with your spring programs and drive growth for next fall.
+February is a great opportunity to attract new families who are thinking hockey because it’s winter.
+This will give you an advantage with your spring programs and identifying new families for next fall.